PowerMops/powermops-site/src/routes/pmops/Lesson-10.md

 The safest way to check that the name of a new word you want to define is not already in the dictionary, is to issue the \"tick\" command with the name you want to test for.
-In Mops, as in most Forths, a tick is an apostrophe (\').
-By typing apostrophe, space, and the name of the word you\'re testing for, Mops searches the dictionary for an occurrence of that word.
-If the word is in the dictionary, tick will leave a number on the stack, which is the location in memory of the word\'s definition.
+In Mops, as in most Forths, a tick is an apostrophe (').
+By typing apostrophe, space, and the name of the word you're testing for, Mops searches the dictionary for an occurrence of that word.
+If the word is in the dictionary, tick will leave a number on the stack, which is the location in memory of the word's definition.
-But if the word is not in the dictionary, the message undefined word appears on the screen, which in this case means you\'re in the clear to define a word with that name.
+But if the word is not in the dictionary, the message undefined word appears on the screen, which in this case means you're in the clear to define a word with that name.

 `<code>' window .</code>`\